wombleton/gitlaw-nz/acts/C/Corporations (Investigation and Management) Act 1989.md

     Compare: 1958 No 23 s 30

-    Section 66(1): amended, on 25 January 2005, pursuant to [section 65R(3)][145] of the Public Finance Act 1989 (1989 No 44).
+    Section 66(1): amended, on 25 January 2005, pursuant to [section 65R(3)][146] of the Public Finance Act 1989 (1989 No 44).

-    Section 66(2): amended, on 25 January 2005, pursuant to [section 65R(3)][145] of the Public Finance Act 1989 (1989 No 44).
+    Section 66(2): amended, on 25 January 2005, pursuant to [section 65R(3)][146] of the Public Finance Act 1989 (1989 No 44).

 ##### 67 Duty to deliver books and property to statutory manager

 *   (1) It shall be the duty of all persons having possession and control of any books or records or documents or other property belonging to any corporation subject to statutory management, forthwith after it becomes subject to statutory management, to deliver or yield up possession of those books, records, documents, or other property to the statutory manager in respect of the corporation.

-    (2) If any person fails for 7 days to comply with the requirements of subsection (1), that person commits an offence, and is liable on summary conviction to a fine not exceeding $5,000 and to a further fine not exceeding $100 for every day after the expiration of those 7 days during which the offence has continued.
+    (2) If any person fails for 7 days to comply with the requirements of subsection (1), that person commits an offence, and is liable on conviction to a fine not exceeding $5,000 and to a further fine not exceeding $100 for every day after the expiration of those 7 days during which the offence has continued.

     (3) If any person fails to comply with the requirements of subsection (1), the statutory manager may, at any time, certify the failure to the court (whether or not an offence has been committed under subsection (2)), and the court may inquire into the matter and, after hearing any witnesses who may be produced against, or by, or on behalf of the alleged offender, and after hearing any statement which may be offered in defence, may punish the offender in like manner as if the offender had been guilty of contempt of court.